Update (as of 2/2/20): Outreach Summary & Upcoming City Council Meeting

 Thank you to all who provided input on the Proposed Urban Avenue Street Closure & Development Agreement!
 Here is a summary of the outreach conducted in September 2019.

-This proposal will be on the City Council Agenda for a vote and public hearing on Monday, November 18.
+This proposal will be on the City Council Agenda for a vote and public hearing on Monday, March 2 (rescheduled from November).

 - Council Meetings are held at 7pm in the City Council Chambers at City Hall, 101 City Hall Plaza.